Persistent URL for this entry

 In 1876 the New South Wales Government enclosed the grave when the cable servicing telegraphic communication between New South Wales and New Zealand came into operation.
 A new metal fence was installed in 1906 and the badly rusted iron crucifix on the grave was replaced with one of bronze in 1930.

 Although commemorative Catholic Masses at the gravesite were reported as early as 1879, in 1933, 5,000 people attended the first mass 'pilgrimage' to Père Receveur's grave.
 To this day, it is a tangible link with Lapérouse's visit and a focus for community cultural and religious commemoration in New South Wales.
-Receveur very likely celebrated or concelebrated the first Catholic mass in Australia with Abbé Jean-André Mongez, chaplain on the Boussole.
-However, if these were celebrated aboard ship, rather than ashore, Receveur's subsequent graveside Requiem would have been the first Catholic mass on Australian soil.
+Receveur would have celebrated the Catholic Mass in Australia aboard the Astrolabe several times during the French stay at Botany Bay as would his fellow chaplain, Abbé Jean-André Mongez, aboard the Boussole.
+It is also likely that they celebrated Mass ashore; if not, a subsequent graveside Requiem for Receveur might have been the first Catholic Mass on Australian soil.
 While Receveur was undoubtedly the first Catholic priest buried in Australia, he was also the first scientist to be interred here.

 Edward Duyker, Père Receveur: Franciscan, Scientist and Voyager with Lapérouse, Dharawal Publications, Sydney, 2011